 Pranav A

 I am Pranav, a PhD researcher at the University of Hamburg, where I work in Anne Lauscher's Trustworthy AI Group.
-I am a researcher, educator, and activist working at the intersection of AI ethics and NLP.
+I am an interdiscplinary researcher working on AI ethics.

 My full name is Pranav Agrawal, but I prefer to be called Pranav A. For academic publications I use the name A Pranav.
 I use he/him or they/them pronouns.
 You can reach me at cs.pranav.a (at) gmail.com.